PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - It will be about 7 minutes from the time the Terraform finishes before you can access and authenticate to the Panorama.

+> &#10067; What AWS resources were created from this terraform execution?

 ## 4.9.
 Prepare Panorama

 > &#8505; The Panorama was deployed from a partially prepped image that is licensed and has some baseline template, devicegroup, and logging configured.
 Additional steps will be completed here to prepare the Panorama for bootstrapping.